-This blog was written by Stephanie Jacobs from Thriving Nonprofits.
-Stephanie Jacobs is an experienced nonprofit leader, having previously worked as an Executive Director and Board Director, as well as in communications, program development, and community education.
-As the Thriving Non-Profits Program Coordinator, Stephanie works closely with nonprofit leaders to critically assess their revenue models, identify entrepreneurial opportunities for growth, and develop practical strategies for revenue diversification and long-term organizational resilience.
+This blog is written by Stephanie Jacobs from Thriving Nonprofits.
+An experienced nonprofit leader, Stephanie has previously served as an Executive Director and Board Director.
+She has also worked in communications, program development, and community education.
+As the Thriving Nonprofits Program Coordinator, she works closely with nonprofit leaders to critically assess their revenue models, identify entrepreneurial growth opportunities, and develop practical strategies for revenue diversification and long‑term organizational resilience.

-If you’re interested in learning more about the possibilities of Nonprofit Revenue Diversification, check out this webinar on the same topic from Kristi Rivait from the Thriving Nonprofits team.
+If you’re interested in learning more about the possibilities of nonprofit revenue diversification, watch this webinar on the topic featuring Kristi Rivait from the Thriving Nonprofits team: Nonprofit Revenue Diversification: What’s Possible?

 Nonprofit Revenue Diversification: What’s Possible?